plainionist/plainionist.github.io/_posts/2018-01-12-Blogging-with-Jekyll-Tags-Series.md

 While tags allow connecting related blogs in an unstructured way, a "series of posts" have a clear ordering.
-This is not used as often as tagging but sometimes quite helpful to cut a longer story into shorter parts (usually noone wants to read a single blog post of 100 screen pages.)
+This is not used as often as tagging but sometimes quite helpful to cut a longer story into shorter parts (usually no one wants to read a single blog post of 100 screen pages.)

 Again after some research I decided to follow this nice post: